meooow25/carrot/README.md

 FFT.
 The answer is always FFT.

 #### Cool, how do I install it?
-Carrot is available on [addons.mozilla.org](https://addons.mozilla.org/en-US/firefox/addon/carrot/).
+Carrot is available for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/carrot/) and [Chrome](https://chrome.google.com/webstore/detail/carrot/gakohpplicjdhhfllilcjpfildodfnnn).

 #### Your code sucks
 Suggestions and ideas for improvements are most welcome.